Check if you are eligible

 You may qualify if you have a Non-visible (hidden) disability:

-- cannot undertake a journey without there being a risk of serious harm to your health or safety or the health and safety of another person.
+- cannot undertake a journey without there being a risk of serious harm to your health or safety or the health and safety of another person, or

-- cannot undertake a journey without it causing you very considerable psychological or mental distress
+- cannot undertake a journey without it causing you very considerable psychological or mental distress, or

 - have very considerable difficulty when walking (both the physical act and experience of walking).